gijskoning/Reproducibility_project/index.md

 ## PPO algorithm
 The author implemented his own PPO algorithm, we choose to use an algorithm based on OpenAi PPO from this [repo](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail.).
 The code already had some structure for a recurrent network namely the GRU, this why we created our IAM with a GRU instead of an LSTM.
+Using the GRU will change the results compared to the paper but we can still relate the performance of the IAM model to a single GRU.
 ## Warehouse
-The Warehouse environment is created by the Author himself.
-Fortunately, his code is available, and so we could easily copy the environment.
+The Warehouse environment is created by the author himself.
+Fortunately, his code is available on Github, and so we could easily copy the environment.
+The environment is also clearly explained in the paper, so we could have created it ourselves.

-A couple of adjustments have been made to get the environment working with the PPO algorithm:
+Two small adjustments have been made to get the environment working with the PPO algorithm:
 - The observation space property with the correct output was added
 - Metadata property set to None

-*GRU with FNN.
-GRU was already available in the implementation* *Copied model for critic and actor*
-*Used this PPO algorithm https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail as the author used a similar algorithm* *Did use a different epoch of 4 instead of 3 by accident*
+[comment]: <> (*Did use a different epoch of 4 instead of 3 by accident*)

 ## IAM model
-The basic IAM model for the Warehouse environment uses an FNN and GRU in parallel.
-The hidden sizes
+As described in the paper the basic IAM model for the Warehouse environment uses an FNN and GRU in parallel.
-## Other configurations
+The paper didn't explain how the IAM model was used in the PPO algorithm.
+This is an important detail since the algorithm uses an actor and critic model, and these can be used in different combinations.
+For example parts of the model used in the actor and critic can be shared.
+We decided to use two instances of the IAM model, one actor and one critic.

+### Baselines
-Since we use a different PPO model as the original paper, to compare the results correctly the baselines used in the paper are also implemented.
+Since we use a different PPO model as the original paper, to compare the results correctly, the baselines used in the paper are also implemented:
-These were:
-- Single FNN
-- Single GRU
-## CNN variant
+- A single FNN of two layers with one or eight observations as input.
+- A single GRU.

 # Results
 <!--Erik-->
 <!--Zou je misschien kunnen kijken hoe we een legenda kunnen toevoegen aan de plots?-->